About Us

 Gil Yaron, LLM, LLB, BA.Sc

-Managing Director, Strategic Initiatives
+Managing Director, Circular Innovation

-Gil brings a strategic and wholistic lens to designing innovative solutions to challenges facing clients related to sustainable building policy and practice.
+Gil brings a strategic and holistic lens to designing innovative solutions to challenges facing clients related to sustainable building policy and practice.
 His work spans more than 30 years in green building, waste management, extended producer responsibility, product development, communications and governance; assisting government and industry clients in maximizing project outcomes, whether educational, financial or environmental.
 Gil holds a Bachelor of Laws (1996) and Master of Laws (2000).

 Shijie Wang BSc, MEng, LEED® AP BD+C, CEM®, WELL™ AP